 The use of e-cigarettes (vaping) to quit is a controversial topic which continues to be debated internationally.
 In Australia, we have a tightly regulated environment where the sale and use of e-cigarettes containing nicotine is illegal.
-Despite this, around 30% of all Australian smokers have tried e-cigarettes.
-According to the Talking About the Smokes survey, 21% of Aboriginal and Torres Strait Islander smokers have tried e-cigarettes.
+Despite this, around 30% of all Australian people who smoke have tried e-cigarettes.
+According to the Talking About the Smokes survey, 21% of Aboriginal and Torres Strait Islander people who smoke have tried e-cigarettes.
 Of those Aboriginal and Torres Strait Islander people who had tried e-cigarettes, they were:

 We also know from a recent survey that e-cigarettes are increasingly popular in Australia, with those containing nicotine and flavourings preferred by young people, many of whom have never smoked conventional cigarettes.
 This suggests that many Australian vapers are not using e-cigarettes to help them quit.
 It is therefore important to stay up-to-date with the evidence in the area.
 Much of this evidence comes from studies and surveys carried out in the USA and UK, where e-cigarettes are more readily available.

 Using e-cigarettes may be less harmful than smoking conventional cigarettes.
 However, this does not mean that using them is harm-free.
 At the moment we don’t really know how harmful vaping might be because: